-Whether she is working in Asia, Africa or the United States, Dr. Seble brings in-depth knowledge of medicine, health systems and health policy to the challenges of building the health workforce and improving care to mothers and children.
-Her areas of current interest are health workforce and health systems development in low-resource countries, the use of the African medical Diaspora in health infrastructure development to expand in-country clinical training and policy analysis and research and interlinking her health workforce research to address the bottleneck issues associated with decreasing the Maternal Mortality in many low-resource countries.
-Since joining GW SPH in 2007, Dr. Seble has been conducting research on the global health workforce, with concentration on the continent of Africa particularly on the capacities of medical doctors, non-physician clinicians and community health workers.
+Whether she is working in Asia, Africa or the United States, Dr. Seble brings in-depth knowledge of comparative health systems, communities of practice (CoP), medicine, health policy, e-learning, and diaspora engagement to the challenges of building the components of a health system.
+Since joining GW SPH in 2007, Dr. Seble has been conducting research on the global health workforce, with concentration on the continent of Africa and Asia particularly on the capacities of medical doctors, non-physician clinicians and community health workers.

-Currently, she is the Principal Investigator (one of two) of the Medical Education Partnership Initiative (MEPI) Coordinating Center NIH/HRSA grant, which serves as the coordinating center for evaluation, technical assistance and communication in regards to increasing capacity, retention and conducting country relevant research to over 26 medical schools in Sub-Saharan Africa and about 20 partnering medical schools in the U.S.A and Europe.
+Currently, she is also the Director of on-Line Training for the GWU’s Atlantic Philanthropy Leadership in Health Equity program.
+Recently, she served as the Principal Investigator (one of two) of the Medical Education Partnership Initiative (MEPI) Coordinating Center NIH/HRSA grant, which serves as the coordinating center for evaluation, technical assistance and communication in regards to increasing capacity, retention and conducting country relevant research to over 40 medical schools in Sub-Saharan Africa and about 20 partnering medical schools in the U.S.A and Europe.
 Dr. Seble was Co-Principal Investigator for the Gates Foundation-Sub-Saharan African Medical Schools Study (SAMSS) Project, which was an in-depth site visit and survey study regarding the 169 medical schools in Sub-Saharan Africa on issues of capacity building, retention, and innovative practices.
-She has served and still serves as a WHO Technical Core Group member in the development of the World Health Organization's global
+She has served as a WHO Technical Core Group member in the development of the World Health Organization's global